FaceReader

 Download our white papers

 Need to easily integrate facial expression analysis into other applications?
-Using the FaceReader SDK is the perfect solution.
-The SDK is available for Windows and Android, and can run on your PC or server.
-For cloud-based analysis, a FaceReader Web API is available.
-Additionally, a FaceReader Application Programming Interface (API) has been developed to serve as an interface between your software, and to facilitate integration with the standard FaceReader for Windows software.
+Using the FaceReader Software Development Kit (SDK) is the perfect solution.
+The SDK is available on request, based on a separate agreement.
+It works for Windows and Android, and can run on your PC or server.

-Curious what emotions your own face shows?
-In this online demo the facial expression of a person is automatically extracted from a single picture.
-Additionally, FaceReader is capable of extracting some personal characteristics, like gender, facial hair, an age indication and whether a person is wearing glasses or not.
-This online demonstration lets you analyze images containing a face, by entering an URL or uploading a file.
+Curious about what emotions your own face shows?
+In this online demo, a person's facial expression is automatically classified from a single picture.
+Additionally, FaceReader is capable of extracting some personal characteristics, like gender, facial hair, an age indication, and whether a person is wearing glasses.